 Hydrocodone is a narcotic pain reliever that is the most frequently prescribed opiate in the United States, according to the U.S. Drug Enforcement Administration (DEA).1 Doctors prescribed nearly 83.6 million prescriptions for hydrocodone in the United States in 2017.

 Hydrocodone relieves pain, but it also causes a rush of the neurotransmitter dopamine to the brain.
-This effect can give off a euphoric high that many people find addictive.2 As a result, a person may take more and more hydrocodone as a means to achieve the same high they once did.
+This effect can give off a euphoric high that many people find addictive.2 As a result, a person may increase the amount they take as a means to achieve the same high they once did.

-While hydrocodone has medical uses, it is subject to abuse.
-In 2017, an estimated 1.7 million people in the United States suffered from a substance abuse disorder related to prescription pain medications like hydrocodone, according to CNN.
+While this drug has medical uses, it is subject to abuse.
+In 2017, an estimated 1.7 million people in the United States suffered from a substance abuse disorder related to prescription pain medications, according to CNN.
 Many of those addicted to opioid drugs need addiction treatment at a drug rehab facility.

 Hydrocodone is a synthetic (lab-made) narcotic that is chemically similar to morphine, a natural opiate.
 Morphine has been present in America for more than 150 years, with Civil War soldiers taking it on the battlefields (and unfortunately becoming addicted to it in the post-war era).

 Hydrocodone was first created in a laboratory in 1920 in Germany.
 The U.S. Food and Drug Administration didn’t approve it for sale in America until 1943.
 Doctors first started describing it’s addictive effects of in 1923.
 However, it wasn’t until 1961 that doctors first published a report on the possibility of addiction and dependence.